Hiscox straight line air compressor

 Starting in the 1860s and continuing into the 1900s, compressed air (or “pneumatics”) was at the centre of another technological revolution.
 This time, pneumatics established itself as the most versatile and widely used power transmission technology before the introduction of electricity.
 12

-Because electric power was still distributed at low voltages, both compressed air and water under pressure (“hydraulics”) had better transmission efficiencies over longer distances.
+Because electric power was still distributed at low voltages (“hydraulics”) had better transmission efficiencies over longer distances.
 However, compressed air has a very practical advantage over water under pressure: air is available anywhere and its exhaust poses no problems, while hydraulic systems require a sufficient water supply as well as a means to drain the fluid after use.

 As a power transmission technology, compressed air was first applied in tunneling and mining.
 It provided an answer to the pressing need for a mechanical rock drill in the building of canals and railways, where tunnel construction formed a major bottleneck.
 Under severe hard-rock conditions, tunnel advance with hand drilling – using a pickaxe and explosives – was measured in inches per day, and tunnels of as little as half a mile in length could take years to complete.
 12